Ledgerback/hugo-book/content/docs/mainsito/products-and-services.md

 # Hire us!

-In addition to our research, we also provide assistance to public and private organizations and individuals to learn and research the frontiers.
+In addition to our research, we also provide assistance to public and private organizations and individuals to explore the frontiers.

 ## Products